sidsenkumar11/Matrix-Calculator/README.md

 A user should input the matrix file followed by a space and then the vector file.
 If the matrix is an augmented matrix, the user simply needs to enter the file name, a space, and 0.
 For example, "a.dat 0".

+Convolution Codes has:

+0 - Quits the program
+1 - Asks for an input n and prints out the resulting encoded word 2 -
 Urban Population Dynamics has:

 0 - Quits the program